 For Xcode iOS and Cocoa applications, you need to update the project setting "Additional SDKs" to match the location of the new Ice Touch SDK installation.
 You should use:

 /Library/Developer/IceTouch-1.3/SDKs/Cpp/$(PLATFORM_NAME).sdkfor the C++ SDK

-For Xcode 5.1 iOS and Cocoa applications you also need to update the project setting "Header Search Paths" to include the Ice Touch SDK include directory.
+You also need to update the project setting "Header Search Paths" to include the Ice Touch SDK include directory.

 /Library/Developer/IceTouch-1.3/SDKs/ObjC/$(PLATFORM_NAME).sdk/usr/local/includefor the Objective-C SDK

 /Library/Developer/IceTouch-1.3/SDKs/Cpp/$(PLATFORM_NAME).sdk/usr/local/includefor the C++ SDK